NtiyisoN/dailygame/goals.md

 Goals for version "0.4":
-1.  (mmorpg-parody) Arbitrarily restrict the player's capacity to carry money, so that they have to upgrade their vault.
-This will be a yet another money/time sink!
+1. ✓(mmorpg-parody) Arbitrarily restrict the player's capacity to carry money, so that they have to upgrade their vault.
+This will be a yet another resource sink!
 1.1.
 Helper function: display how long it will take to fill your vault.
 2. Player must pay money to level up